Duke MBA summer internships

 This is an elective course in which a small team of current students will address a strategic or operational challenge for your organization.
 Available to both local and international organizations, these projects are hands-on, student-led, and faculty-guided, aimed at bringing a fresh perspective and actionable insights to help solve your organizational challenges.

-FCCP client companies cover the range, from small social enterprise non-profits, to growth stage startups, to Fortune 500 companies in the US.
-Projects cover all business functional areas as well as strategy.
+FCCP client companies range from small social enterprise nonprofits and growth-stage startups to Fortune 500 companies.
+Projects cover business functional areas such as competitive analysis, market entry strategy, product launches, and market research.
 Clients take on a mentoring role in order to address important business questions that require a little more bandwidth than can be addressed by interns, but may not be structured enough to be addressed by professional consulting firms.

-Participating students range from Masters in Management students at the beginning of their careers, to Daytime MBA students with 4-5 years of work experience in different industries, to executive MBA students who have between 6 and 20 years of experience and insight.
+Participating students range from Masters in Management Studies (MMS) students at the beginning of their careers, to Daytime MBA students with 4-5 years of work experience in different industries, to Executive MBA students who have between 6 and 20 years of experience and insight.